polymec/polymec-dev/docs/style_guide.rst

 header file may contain a set of related functions, and its name should concisely reflect the purpose of those functions.

-Self-contained Headers
+Self-Contained Headers
 ----------------------

-Header files should be self-contained and have a .h suffix.
-In other words, it should be possible to include a header file without regard for rules relating to the order of its inclusion, or for other headers that are "understood" to be included when it is used.
-Specifically, a header file should use header guards, should include all the files that it needs, and should not require any particular symbols to be defined.
+Header files are self-contained and have a .h suffix.
+A "self-contained" header file can be included in a translation unit without regard for rules relating to the order of its inclusion, or for other headers that are "understood" to be included when it is used.

+Briefly, a header file
+* requires header guards
+* should include all the files that it needs
+* should not require any particular symbols to be defined

 Header Guards
 -------------

-A header file should have #define guards to prevent multiple inclusion.
-The format of the guard should be ``POLYMEC_<HEADER_NAME>_H``, e.g.:
+A header file uses #define guards to prevent multiple inclusion.
+The format of the guard is ``POLYMEC_<HEADER_NAME>_H``, e.g.:

 ``#ifndef POLYMEC_FOO_H
 #define POLYMEC_FOO_H``